Reading the nutrition facts on the backside of your baby formula can create questions... Carbohydrates 58 g .. from Sugars 58 g ... from Lactose 58 g

 Not exclusively, but especially during the growth the body needs two minerals that strengthen the bones in their development and formation: calcium and phosphorus.
 Lactose helps our babies organism to absorb those two minerals in order to get sturdy bones.

 In conclusion, is lactose bad for my baby?
 No, unless your baby is not showing significant signs of a lactose intolerance, it is not bad.
 It provides your baby with energy.
 From the nutritive point of view lactose is important for the health and development of our babies.
+In order to provide your baby with the best lactose and other essential nutrients make sure to feed your baby a pure organic baby formula.

 Comments will be approved before showing up.